Income Protection Insurance For Dentists

 How A Claim is Assessed

-• Your insurer will review if your current circumstances meet the policy definitions
+- Your insurer will review whether your current circumstances meet the policy definitions

-• The payable benefit is typically tied to your salary when you were working, and the maximum payable amount is in the policy documentation.
-It may be lower should your salary fall once a policy is in place
+- The payable benefit is typically tied to your salary when you were working, and the maximum payable amount is in the policy documentation.
+It may be lower if your salary falls once a policy is in place

-• You must keep paying your premiums until your insurer has contacted you
+- You must keep paying your premiums until your insurer contacts you

 Once a claim has been accepted

-• The benefit application periodically reviews while you are not working
+- The benefit application is periodically reviewed while you are not working

 Call today for an income protection quote and your coverage options.
 Our friendly team of brokers only provides watertight protection products so you can receive income when needed.
 Phone Insurance Hero, your professional dental insurance company, on 0203 129 88 66